Step 1: Take a bottle of Diet Coke, ideally a 2-liter one, and open it.

-First, it’s not an acid-base reaction akin to what happens when one mixes vinegar and baking soda.
-Coffey’s team noticed that the pH of the resulting stream of Diet Coke hadn’t changed, ruling that out.
-In fact, it’s most likely not a chemical reaction at all, but rather, the disruption of water molecules by a rough object with high surface area.
+At first, they wondered if this reaction was similar to what happens when one mixes vinegar with baking soda, but they quickly ruled that out, as the pH of the resulting stream of Diet Coke hadn’t changed.
+Rather, they concluded that this wasn’t a chemical reaction at all.
+Rather, the researchers concluded that the culprit is just the disruption of water molecules by a rough object with a high surface area.
 Coffey explained to New Scientist:

 “Water molecules like to be next to other water molecules, so basically anything that you drop into the soda that disrupts the network of water molecules can act as a growth site for bubbles.
 And if you have rough candy with a high ratio of surface area to volume, then there’s more places for the bubbles to go.”

 And when a lot of bubbles get together, there’s nowhere to go but up.
 Way up.